2025 brought some important changes to the GRESB Real Estate Assessment.

 2. Evaluate your dependencies and impacts on nature

 Look at how your assets use natural resources.
-This includes everything from building materials to water usage.
+This includes everything from energy consumption to water usage.

-Then consider the ways your assets and activities could harm nature, like causing pollution or destroying habitat.
+Then consider the ways your activities could harm nature, like causing pollution or disrupting habitat.

 3. Assess your nature-related risks and opportunities